SEO tips for websites: Small Changes To Make A Big Impact

 25th May 2021

 What is SEO?

-Before reading our SEO Tips, you need to understand what SEO is.
+Before reading our SEO tips for websites, you need to understand what SEO is.
 Ultimately and technically, it’s the process of adjusting a website to utilise the algorithms of search engines to increase your website ranking.

-Google has over 92% of market share when it comes to search with 3.5 billion searches every single day.
-Over 90% of users will click on the first results that comes up which means that you need to be aiming for the top of Google’s search results if you want people to land on your website.
+Google has over 92% of the market share when it comes to search engines.
+With 8.5 billion searches daily.
+Over 90% of users will click on the first results that come up.
+This means that you need to be aiming for the top of Google’s search results if you want people to land on your website.

 Technical SEO side of things

 You’ve got a website, first of all, is it even visible and are you appearing in search results (SERP) generally?
 You’ve probably searched your own business name many times to see what comes up, and you’ve probably noticed your home page appear but what about all those other pages?

 Quick tip – Head on over to google and literally type in site:think3.co.uk and it will return all the crawled pages from your website – is everything there as it should be?

 If not, head on over to Google Search Console.
 This is an entirely free tool that gets the sitemap for your website to say “hey google, my website needs crawling when you get the chance!”